ryancdickson/crp-staging/content/index.md

 ##### 1.3.1.1 Root CA Succession Planning

-CA Owners SHOULD request for the replacement of a certificate included in the Chrome Root Store no later than 5 years after the release date of the Chrome Root Store's initial inclusion of the certificate.
+CA Owners SHOULD request for the replacement of a certificate included in the Chrome Root Store no later than five (5) years after the release date of the Chrome Root Store's initial inclusion of the certificate.

 Within no more than 90 calendar days after an Applicant CA certificate (i.e., replacement) being first distributed by the Chrome Root Store and as disclosed in the CCADB, the CA Owner MUST have:

 1. Issued a cross-certificate from the CA being replaced to the replacement CA; and
 2. Transitioned all TLS server authentication certificate issuance from the cross-signing PKI hierarchy to the replacement PKI hierarchy.

+The cross-certificate referenced in (1), immediately above, SHOULD be issued before the CA Owner has submitted a Root Inclusion Request to the CCADB.

 The CA certificate being replaced will be removed from the Chrome Root Store upon the absence of unexpired and unrevoked TLS server authentication certificates (excluding test certificates like those disclosed to the CCADB) disclosed to CT before the date of the Applicant CA certificate (i.e., replacement) being first distributed by the Chrome Root Store.